emlid/emlid-docs/docs/reach/common/reachview3/crs-setup.md

 Find your country or region in the list and follow the steps to specify an appropriate coordinate system and a vertical datum.

 !!! note ""
-    Coordinate system support for Czech Republic, Greece, Hungary, Bolivia, Bulgaria, and Italy is coming soon.
+    Coordinate system support for Czech Republic, Greece, Bolivia, Bulgaria, and Italy is coming soon.
 If you can't find your country or region in the list below, fill in [this form](https://emlid.typeform.com/to/efWVaB3h).

 * [Argentina](../countries/argentina)
 * [Australia](../countries/australia)